bluebanquise/bluebanquise/collections/infrastructure/roles/pxe_stack/README.md

 Since it is a global cluster setting, time zone is not defined at equipment level.

+#### Tuned deployment iso paths

+It is possible to tune isos path used to deploy OS (using for example a public repository, etc.).

+Some variables are available for that:

+* `os_pxe_images_root` which is defined at os groups level, which precedence blabla os_pxe_images_root_iso

 #### Raw content

 You can add raw content to auto install files using the `os_autoinstall_raw_content`.